<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for MGM Resorts International MGM Resorts International primarily collaborates with various healthcare providers depending on the location and specific needs of their employees.
 However, the organization does not disclose a singular healthcare provider in publicly available resources.
 The company typically partners with major health insurance companies to offer medical benefits to its workforce.
 Potential Healthcare Cost Increases in 2026 As we approach 2026, MGM Resorts International employees are facing significant challenges concerning healthcare costs.
 With anticipated premium hikes on Affordable Care Act (ACA) marketplace plans, some states may see increases exceeding 60%.
 Without an extension of enhanced federal premium subsidies, many employees could experience premium surges of up to 75%.
 This financial burden is compounded by soaring medical costs associated with advances in therapies, such as GLP-1 medications, alongside aggressive rate hikes from top insurers.
 As a result, employees might find themselves shouldering a greater share of healthcare expenses, necessitating strategic planning to mitigate these anticipated increases.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, MGM Resorts International employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), MGM Resorts International employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that MGM Resorts International employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'